Navina Evans: Career

 In February 2024, Evans wrote a letter of apology to the parents of Dr Vaish Kumar who died of suicide in June 2022.
 Kumar had been wrongly told in December 2021 by HEE that she had to complete a further six months of training at Queen Elizabeth Hospital Birmingham where she was being allegedly bullied and belittled by consultants.
 Evans stated, "I wish to unreservedly apologise for these mistakes and for the impact they would have had".
+In March 2024, the National Audit Office published a report on the modelling underpinning NHS England's Long Term Workforce Plan where they highlighted "significant weaknesses" citing a lack of integration between parts of the plan, manual adjustments used to adjust supply and demand which meant that the NAO could not replicate the modelling's results, and optimistic assumptions which did not take adequately account for uncertainties.

 On 12 April 2024, NHS Practitioner Health, a national mental health support service for healthcare staff, announced that they would no longer be accepting new referrals from secondary care staff from 15 April as NHS England had withdrawn funding.
 The British Medical Association, a doctors' trade union, criticised the decision as a "short-sighted financial decision with potentially harmful consequences for both doctors and their patients".
 The Medical Defence Union, a healthcare professional indemnity provider, also commented that the decision was a "huge concern".
 On 15 April 2024, Evans announced that NHS England would continue to fund the service for another year after a direct intervention by Health Secretary Victoria Atkins.
 On September 2024, the contract was extended to March 2026.

 Evans announced that she was leaving her position at NHS England in the summer of 2025.
+She received a redundancy payout of between £145,000 to £150,000.
+She joined UCL's Global Business School for Health as Health Executive in Residence from September 2025.
+Evans is also an Honorary Professor at Warwick Medical School and Visiting Professor at the University of Greater Manchester Medical School.